Hurricanes Don't Wait.

 These numbers account for all hurricane categories that have struck these states.
 As the table shows, Florida has received more of these storms than any other.
 This state also happens to be in the Gulf and Atlantic coast, which increases the chances of it hit by a hurricane.
 Any business in Florida or the two regions should obtain storm cargo insurance to protect their goods.

-What Are the Best Places for Freight To Be Stored During A Hurricane?
+Where Should Freight Be Stored During A Hurricane?

-If a hurricane is on the way, where a business stores their inventory can make a world of difference.
-Picking the wrong location could mean serious damage or loss, while a well-chosen spot can help a business bounce back quickly after the storm.
+If a hurricane is on the way, where you store your inventory can make a difference.
+Picking the wrong location could mean serious damage or loss, while a well-chosen spot can help you bounce back quickly after the storm passes.

 Companies should look for these features when searching for a warehouse to store their goods: